tisto/plone.app.angularjs/docs/source/rest-api.rst

 This API uses a prefix to disambiguate calls to the API from the normal requests.
 While this is not mandatory for REST APIs, we are forced to do that for a number of reasons:

 #.
 It is necessary to differentiate the request as an API one (think of a dynamic layer)
 #.
 It is necessary to properly support ``PUT`` and ``DELETE`` without falling into the WebDAV codepath.

 The prefix also contains information about the version and the dialect of the API: the version is a progressive number (like a package version number, but not tigthly related to it), while the dialect is the format into which the data is passed to the API and returned.

-..note:: Currently the API supports only plain JSON, but we plan to support `JSON-LD`_ in the future.
+.. note:: Currently the API supports only plain JSON, but we plan to support `JSON-LD`_ in the future.

 The prefix has the following schema::